 Tourists have one of the best game viewing experiences by game drives through different legal tracks, off-tracking is not allowed.
-Game drives offer close encounters with the animals while on Safari cars with pop up roofs.
+Game drives offer close encounters with the animals while on Safari cars with pop-up roofs.

 You can also take in awe-inspiring views of Wildlife and Sceneries in Serengeti while on a hot-air balloon ride.
 If not that, you can choose for guided walking safaris, and here you are assigned an armed park ranger.

-Walking Safaris reveals those Wildlife species that cannot be seen while on a game drive or up in skies on a hot-air balloon.
+Walking Safaris reveals those Wildlife species that cannot be seen while on a game drive or up in the skies on a hot-air balloon.